Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 3Patrick Leigh Fermor, “A Time of Gifts” (London: John Murray Publishers 2013) 17-18.

-4Regarding Leigh Fermor’s actions of resistance in Crete, see: Tasos Sakellaropoulos, Paddy, Michalis, Filedem; Yannis Skalidakis, Patrick Leigh Fermor in Crete under German occupation; and Chris White, Patrick Leigh Fermor in Crete: Myths, Realities and Surprises, in: “PATRICK LEIGH FERMOR.
-The Journey Continues” (= journal “MOUSEIO BENAKI”, 9th Supplement, 2017) 85-98, 99-106 & 107-117 respectively.
+4Regarding Leigh Fermor’s actions of contribution to the Resistance in Crete, see: Tasos Sakellaropoulos, Paddy, Michalis, Filedem; Yannis Skalidakis, Patrick Leigh Fermor in Crete under German occupation; and Chris White, Patrick Leigh Fermor in Crete: Myths, Realities and Surprises, in: “PATRICK LEIGH FERMOR.
+The Journey Continues” (= 9th Supplement to the journal “MOUSEIO BENAKI”, 2017) 85-98, 99-106 & 107-117 respectively.

 5The account of the kidnapping operation, along with excerpts from his military reports from Crete will be published, following Leigh Fermor’s death, in his book “Abducting A General – The Kreipe Operation and SOE in Crete” (London: John Murray 2014).

-7Two editions on the photographs of Joan Leigh Fermor have been published: Olivia Stewart – Ian Collins, “Τhe Photographs of Joan Leigh Fermor.
+7Two monographs presenting Joan’s photography are the following: Olivia Stewart – Ian Collins, “Τhe Photographs of Joan Leigh Fermor.
 Artist and Lover” (London: Haus Publishing 2018); and Olivia Stewart, “Τhe Outward Gaze, The Photographs of Joan Leigh Fermor” (Bridgwater: Class Professional Publishing 2024).

 9The experience of his stay in the monasteries in Normandy and Cappadocia are described in his book “A Time to Keep Silence” (London: John Murray Publishers 1953).